0ameyasr/VB-AF/docs/index.md

 ## Getting Started

 Before you use this tool, **you absolutely must acknowledge the previous disclaimer**.
-Following that, to begin using VB-AF
+Following that, to begin using VB-AF, start with the following links:

 * **[Usage Guide](./usage.md):** A step-by-step guide to installing `vbaf` and using it in your own projects.
 * **[API Reference](./api.md):** Detailed documentation for the fuzzers (e.g. base `VBAF`) included and their methods.